ys112/PeerPrep/README.md

 #### For production

-1. Change the contents of `jwt_secret.txt` for security reasons.\
+1. Make a copy of `jwt_secret.example` and name it `jwt_secret.txt`.
+Change its contents for security reasons.
-  Do not check the new value in.

 ### Running the project (development)